Why do students do NAPLAN?

 What can I do to support my child?

 Students are not expected to study for NAPLAN.
-You can support your child by reassuring them that NAPLAN is a part of their school program and reminding them to simply do their best.
-Some familiarisation and explanation of NAPLAN is useful to help students understand and be comfortable with the format of the tests.
+You can support your child by letting them know that NAPLAN is a part of their school program and reminding them to simply do their best.
+Some explanation of NAPLAN is useful to help students understand and be comfortable with the format of the tests; however, it is not necessary for parents/carers to do this.
 Teachers will ensure students are familiar with the types of questions in the tests and will provide appropriate support and guidance.

 ACARA does not recommend excessive preparation for NAPLAN or the use of services by coaching providers.